Virtual Triggers

 -

-Comma ( , ) Commas are used to separate items of a list.
-For example, using "MON,WED,FRI" in the 5th field (day of week) would mean Mondays, Wednesdays and Fridays.
+Commas separate items in a list.
+For example, "MON,WED,FRI" in the 5th field (day of the week) would mean Mondays, Wednesdays, and Fridays. -

-Hyphen ( - ) Hyphens are used to define ranges.
-For example, 9-17 would indicate every hour between 9am and 5pm inclusive.
+would indicate every hour between 9am and 5pm inclusive. -

-Alternatively we also allow these inputs:
+Alternatively, we also allow the following inputs:

 Entry | Description | Equivalent To |